revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Constructor Overloading allows us to call a different constructor based on the input parameters we’ve provided when creating a new instance of the class.
-For each accepted parameter scenario, we must define the constructor to be used.
-We can have as many constructor overloads as you wish.
+Constructor Overloading allows us to call a different constructor based on the input parameters we’ve provided when creating a new instance of the class.For each accepted parameter scenario, we must define the constructor to be used.We can have as many constructor overloads as you wish.

-We’ve added another constructor function that accepts a single-string input in the example below.
-If an input is provided, it will set the name variable to that of the input value.
+We’ve added another constructor function that accepts a single-string input in the example below.If an input is provided, it will set the name variable to that of the input value.

 ```C#
 class Sample